 SJTPO is working with Salem County, in cooperation with the Township of Pittsgrove, the New Jersey Department of Transportation (NJDOT), and the Federal Highway Administration (FHWA) to make significant safety improvements to the intersections commonly known as 5 Points and 6 Points in Pittsgrove Township through the development of roundabouts at each location.
-These projects are currently in the process of having conceptual designs developed.
+These projects are currently in the final design phase with construction anticipated to begin in 2024 for the Five Points Roundabout.

-By employing a strategic data driven approach to project identification and advancement, SJTPO was able to secure funding through the FHWA Highway Safety Improvement Program to develop designs for two specific high-crash intersections in Salem County, New Jersey.
-Utilizing crash data analysis, SJTPO’s network screening of roadways and intersections within its region uncovered a need for safety improvements at the Five Points and Six Points intersections in Pittsgrove Township, New Jersey.
+By employing a strategic data driven approach to project identification and advancement, SJTPO was able to secure funding through the FHWA Highway Safety Improvement Program to develop designs for two specific high-crash intersections in Salem County.
+Utilizing crash data analysis, SJTPO’s network screening of roadways and intersections within its region uncovered a need for safety improvements at the Five Points and Six Points intersections in Pittsgrove Township.

 Five Points Roundabout